aetherknight/fractal-rs/README.md

 # fractal-rs

-A Rust application (and library) for exploring a variety of fractals and to learn more about rust.
+A Rust application (and library) for exploring a variety of fractals and to learn more about Rust.

 Features include:

-* Piston-based turtle graphics engine for line-drawn curves (using OpenGL bindings)
+* Piston-based turtle graphics renderer for line-drawn curves
+* Ability to animate the drawing of the curves
-* Support for computing turtle directions using the [Lindenmeyer system](https://en.wikipedia.org/wiki/L-system)
+* Library support for computing turtle directions using the [Lindenmeyer system](https://en.wikipedia.org/wiki/L-system)
-* Fractals supported:
+* Curves supported:
     * [Cesàro square fractal (torn fractal)](http://mathworld.wolfram.com/CesaroFractal.html)
     * Cesàro triangle fractal